TN 35 (04-24)

 b.
 Example 2: Individual lives with non-relatives

 John is filing for a subsidy.
-John lives with two other people who are not relatives and states that he provides one-half support to one of the persons who live in the house.
+John lives with two other people who are not relatives and provides one-half support to one of the persons who live in the house.
 Consider John a one-person family for subsidy determination purposes because John does not provide one-half support to any relatives who live in the house.
 If John supported a household relative, the family size would be two for subsidy determination purposes.

 3. Married couple